-Exposed | The truth about the 75% reptile mortality myth
+Exposed | The truth behind the 75% reptile mortality myth

-You might have seen the statistic which claims that 75% of pet reptiles die in their first year.
+You might have seen the statistic claiming that 75% of pet reptiles die in their first year.
 But is it true?
-This video reveals three major flaws in the 75% statistic and explains what you need to know about reptile mortality rates to uncover the truth.
-We reveal the real figure – and it’s far less than 75%.

 -----------------------------------------------------------------------------------------